itsschwer/tradesteal/README.md

 Also run internally when successfully merging trades.

 #### `clear`
-Removes the presence of this datapack by clearing the scheduled `tick` function, running `clean`, and removing the `svm_score` scoreboard objective.
+Removes the presence of this datapack by:
+- Clearing the scheduled `tick` function
+- Running `clean`
+- Removing the `svm_score` scoreboard objective
+- Killing all anchors
+- Removing `svm_primary` and `svm_secondary` tags from villagers

 ### Internal